bpostlethwaite/droplets/docs/CV.md

  * Tested prototype ELF geophysical equipment and established a method for visualizing and working with output data.
  * Identified areas that would be amenible to automation and wrote Perl and Python programs/scripts to speed up and reduce error in geophysical processing and survey design.

-#### Active Turf Irrigation

-##### Installation and Maintenance Serviceman - March 2008 to September 2010
+#### Active Turf Irrigation - March 2008 to September 2010

-I was an installer and serviceman with [Active Turf Irrigation](http://activeturfirrigation.com) working on larger industrial projects or handling maintainance contracts with a service van.
+I was an installation and maintenance serviceman with [Active Turf Irrigation](http://activeturfirrigation.com) working on larger industrial projects or handling maintainance contracts with a service van.

  * Worked with larger crews in fast paced environment.
  * Worked with, and managed expectations of, customers in planning and job roll out.